CRM Business Analyst Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor CRM Business Analysts?

-The H-1B is the most common sponsorship route for CRM Business Analysts, covering the majority of petitions filed in this category.
+The H-1B visa is the most common sponsorship route for CRM Business Analysts, covering the majority of petitions filed in this category.
 Australians may also qualify for the E-3 visa, which has no lottery and is far easier to obtain.
 Canadian and Mexican nationals can explore the TN visa under the NAFTA/USMCA category for management consultants or accountants, depending on exact role duties.
-O-1 sponsorship is possible for candidates with exceptional industry recognition.
+O-1 visa sponsorship is possible for candidates with exceptional industry recognition.

 What degree do I need to get visa sponsorship as a CRM Business Analyst?